FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 **Availability Zone**

-Geograhically separated locations containing a data center or cluster of data centers.
+A collection of geographically-separated locations containing a data center or cluster of data centers.
 Each availability zone (AZ) should have its own power, cooling, and networking, to provide redundancy and fault tolerance.

 **Billed Cost**